“I would not suffer cruelties and indignities perpetrated against me or those close to me to pass without consequence.”

 “My granddaughter has an incident of domestic violence to report,” she says without preamble.

-“I want you to file the report, ensure it is actually read, and ensure the follow-up investigation is actually conducted by the Domestic Violence Unit.
+“I want you to file the report, ensure it is read, and ensure the follow-up investigation is conducted by the Domestic Violence Unit.
 As well as to conduct an informal preliminary investigation yourself.”

 There’s indistinct noise from the other end of the line.